 ”Anyway, Bo and I got a job with the Chicago Three Ring where we worked for almost 5 years.
 But in 2007, Bo passed and the Chicago Circus closed.
 I met a guy after one of our shows and when the circus closed, he asked me to marry him on one condition, I had to give up the life.
 He didn’t want to take some clown home to meet his parents.

 “So since then, I’ve worked at the Chicago Stock Exchange where I did pretty well, better than my husband and he couldn’t stand that so he left me six months ago.

 “With my money, I’ve endowed a permanent BoJangles Clown Residency at Chicago Hope and I miss the life, I miss it every day.
 If you give me a chance again, I’ll…”

-I stopped her there and hired her on the spot, much more confident in her than the previous guy.
+I stopped her there and hired her on the spot.

 After Annie, there were a few more I passed on.
 One Mime, one sad clown and one really scary dude with clown fangs.
 Mimes and scary clowns don’t belong in a circus and while I appreciate the skill of a sad clown, he wouldn’t fit into the act I wanted to create here, even for this planned short time.

 Then there was a brother sister act called Mumbo and Tumbo.
 I didn’t like that their names were so close to mine but actually, they were pretty good.
 And five clowns was what the Gulch wanted so that’s what I gave him.